 Most frequently, however, plantation referred to a cultivated estate, a peculiarly American use of the term, as both Ephraim Chambers (1741–43) and Webster (1828) noted.
 It was applied to farms of all sizes throughout the English-speaking colonies during the period under study: Green-springs, William Fitzhugh’s estate in James City County, Virginia (1686); Fitterasso, Dr. Baron’s estate in Charleston, South Carolina (1799); Hampton, in Baltimore County, Maryland (1808) [Fig. 1]; and Wye House, Col. Edward Lloyd’s estate in Talbot County, Maryland (1825).
 Webster noted that from Maryland northward such sites were called farms rather than plantations, but descriptions indicate that such distinctions were not always made consistently, at least by traveling observers.
 The term often became part of the proper name of many estates such as John Couper and James Hamilton Couper’s Hopeton Plantation, near Darien, Georgia; Hugh Fraser Grant’s Elizafield Plantation, in Glynn County, Georgia; and Roger Moore’s Orton Plantation, near Southport, North Carolina.

 The major elements of plantation landscapes generally focused upon the main dwelling, which was called variously the mansion, seat, or great house.
 The main dwelling was both the physical and symbolic seat of the planter and, where possible, was maintained as a visual statement of the social hierarchy of the plantation [Fig. 4].
 Work-related buildings included those associated with domestic functions (such as kitchens, dairies, and icehouses that were usually clustered near the main house), and also those related to agricultural harvesting and processing (such as barns, mills, and threshing houses).
-The final component of the plantation’s architecture was quarters for the plantation’s labor force, largely made up of slaves and hired hands in the smaller farms or plantations of the Mid-Atlantic and the Northeast.
+The final component of the plantation’s architecture was quarters for the plantation’s labor force, largely made up of enslaved people and hired hands in the smaller farms or plantations of the Mid-Atlantic and the Northeast.
 As noted, the arrangement of various services and outbuildings depended upon the type of crop, but plantations were frequently described as villages and given the appearance of buildings clustered near a core dwelling, as illustrated in Francis Guy’s Perry Hall (1805) [Fig. 5].
-In the Virginia and Maryland Tidewater, plantations were often divided into quarters or farms (as at Mount Vernon), and field slaves resided in housing located in these individual farms.
-In cases such as Mulberry Plantation, seen in Thomas Coram’s 1800 painting [Fig. 6], slave dwellings were constructed in two rows, each flanking the entrance to the main house.
-Buildings for slaves’ welfare also might have included a hospital, dining hall, chapel, laundry, bakery, and kitchen.
+In the Virginia and Maryland Tidewater, plantations were often divided into quarters or farms (as at Mount Vernon), and enslaved people working the field resided in housing located in these individual farms.
+In cases such as Mulberry Plantation, seen in Thomas Coram’s 1800 painting [Fig. 6], dwellings for the enslaved laborers were constructed in two rows, each flanking the entrance to the main house.
+Buildings for the welfare of enslaved laborers also might have included a hospital, dining hall, chapel, laundry, bakery, and kitchen.